Virtual reality - or VR - is a technology you might have heard of and it is growing in popularity.

 Virtual reality: The headsets

-For a better VR experience, the Samsung Gear Gen 2 is a proper headset, so slightly more expensive, and works with some Samsung phones.
+For a better VR experience, the Samsung Gear Gen 2 is a proper headset, so is slightly more expensive, and works with some Samsung phones.
 The Samsung Gear Gen lets you download apps and games from the Oculus Store.